-Launched in 1999 and published by UNHCR's Policy Development and Evaluation Service (PDES), 'New Issues in Refugee Research' is a web-based series of research papers focusing on refugee, humanitarian and migration issues.
-By the start of 2014, 267 papers had been published in the series.
+Launched in 1999 and published by UNHCR's Evaluation Service, 'New Issues in Refugee Research' is a web-based series of research papers focusing on refugee, humanitarian and migration issues.
+By the end of 2016 a total of 283 papers had been published in the series.

-The 'New Issues in Refugee Research' series provide a means for UNHCR staff, consultants, interns and associates, as well as external researchers, to publish the preliminary results of their research on refugee-related issues.
+The New Issues in Refugee Research series provide a means for UNHCR personnel as well external researchers, to publish the results of their research on issues related to refugees or other persons of concern.
 The papers do not represent the views of UNHCR.